Editing Technique: Reverse Outlining

 What is reverse outlining?

 Reverse Outlining is an editing technique where writers make an outline from an existing draft of their paper.
 Similarly to a regular outline, a reverse outline helps a writer organize their ideas and evidence in relation to their thesis or main idea.
-However, unlike a regular outline, a reverse outline is done after a writer completes a draft and helps a writer evaluate how well the paragraphs are organized individually and in relation to each other and the thesis.

 When should I use a reverse outline?